brson/multirust/README.md

 In which case the toolchain can be updated with `multirust update nightly`.

-*Note: Update notifications don't actually work yet but the `multirust update` command does.*

 An alternate way of accessing multiple toolchains, `multirust alias nightly` will produce new binaries called `rustc-nightly`, `cargo-nightly`, and `rustdoc-nightly` that live in `~/.multirust/bin`